jeremylt/personal_website/_sources/blog/battletech/extrasapian-engineering.rst.txt

 While the 3 reviewers steadfastly refused to disclose who had leaked the manuscript, Dr Kerner blamed longtime rival Professor Aias Snider.
 Footage of the resulting physical altercation at the University of Robinson added to the budding fervor over the leaked manuscript and helped ensure it would become widespread news.
-Following the altercation, Dr Kerner was banned from all academic institutions in the Fedeated Suns and several academic institutions in the rest of the Inner Sphere.
+Following the altercation, Dr Kerner was banned from all academic institutions in the Federated Suns and several academic institutions in the rest of the Inner Sphere.
 Dr Kerner vowed to find evidence to prove the theories in the manuscript correct and vanished from academic circles.
 Following sporadic reports of Dr "Spooky" Kerner sightings across the Inner Sphere, news coverage eventually faded.
 It remains unclear what ultimately happened to Dr Manu Kerner.